fpezzati/k8s/readme.md

 Kustomize takes the base and apply the overlay of choose to get the final manifest.

-Kustomize is shipped with kubectl.
+Kustomize is shipped with kubectl: `kubectl apply -k ...`, the `-k` turns on kustomize.

 ### Kustomize vs Helm
 Do they solve the same issue?
 I don't think so..
 Helm is a different beast.
 He not only allows you to parametrize manifest through templates, he provides a service, a database of resources.